springfall2008/batpred/docs/output-data.md

 - predbat.best10_pv_energy - Predicted best PV 10% energy in kWh
 - predbat.soc_kw_best10 - As soc_kw_best but using the PV 10%, also holds minute by minute data (in attributes) to be charted

-## In-day load adjustment
+## In-day load adjustment data

-The following sensors are used in the in-day adjustment chart (see [creating the Predbat charts](creating-charts.md) and [in day load adjustment](customisation.md#battery-margins-and-metrics-options)):
+The following sensors are used in the in-day adjustment chart - see [creating the Predbat charts](creating-charts.md) and [in day load adjustment](customisation.md#battery-margins-and-metrics-options):

 - predbat.load_energy_actual - Total kWh of house load to end of plan, energy up to 'now' taken from today's actual energy, energy after 'now' from Predbat's prediction.
 Attributes of this actual/predicted energy in 5 minute slots from midnight today to the end of the plan for charting